johnzerv/L5R-Card_Game/README.txt

     easy to follow, since it's basically a translation of their description to code.

+  - One note about the equipment phase: a player can buy Follower/Item cards during this phase, only if he has non active personalities (i.e. only if his army list is non empty).
+Basically, we've made the design decision that once a Personality card is activated (see battle phase), it can no longer equip any Green cards.

   - GameBoard::printGameStatistics() is trivial: it just prints each player's cards (i.e. Holdings, Hand, Provinces and Army).